Burn This Book

 Burn This Book: PEN Writers Speak Out on the Power of the Word is a 2009 book about censorship in literature, edited by Toni Morrison.
 It includes essays by Russell Banks, Nadine Gordimer, David Grossman, Pico Iyer, Orhan Pamuk, Ed Park, Salman Rushdie, and John Updike.
+The book was created in partnership with PEN America.
+Three of the essays, "Freedom to Write" by Pamuk, "Writing in the Dark" by Grossman, and "Peril" by Morrison, were adapted from previous speeches delivered to PEN.